-I believe you are in denial.
-You are unconsciously clinging to your excessive anger to avoid taking charge of your own life and your own needs (and anger does a splendid job of preventing you from doing so by blaming everyone else); however the most sustainable solution to your problem is examine why her behaviour activates you so much–it will lie in your past unhealed experiences–as well as where and why you participated in the creation of this relationship.
+I believe you may be in denial.
+You are unconsciously clinging to your excessive anger to avoid taking charge of your own life and your own needs (and anger does a splendid job of preventing you from doing so by blaming everyone else); however the most sustainable solution to your problem is examine why her behaviour activates you so much--it will lie in your past unhealed experiences--as well as where and why you participated in the creation of this relationship.
 Dig deep, try to take responsibility for your own actions and emotions (but no one else's and certainly not hers, or your husband's).

 My response no doubt feels harsh, but please know that we've all played the victim.
 Some of us to extremes, myself included.
 You are not a bad person; you are just trying to survive, like the rest of us.
 But the ways that you use to try and survive are not the ones which serve you or your relationships best.